kamshory/PushNotificationServer/README.md

 2. HTTP communication for pusher and remover
 3. HTTPS communication for pusher and remover

-HTTP and HTTPS port is direfent.
+HTTP and HTTPS port is different.
 So pusher can choose one of them.

 Usage